 Hazardous Area Displacement & Position Measurement

-If you need to located a displacement sensor or position sensor within a hazardous area, the AML/SGD series of strain gauge based displacement sensors offers a relatively low-cost option when used in conjunction with a pair of Zener Barriers.
-Whilst it is not ATEX certified, it is a non-energy storing device and can therefore be classified as ‘Simple Apparatus’.
+If you need to locate a displacement sensor or position sensor within a hazardous area, our AML/SGD series of strain gauge based displacement sensors offers a relatively low-cost option when used in conjunction with a pair of Zener Barriers.
+Whilst it is not ATEX certified, it is a non-energy storing device and can, therefore, be classified as ‘Simple Apparatus’.
 Subject to acceptance by the specifying engineer, they can be used within a hazardous area without certification.